pkp/pkp-docs/learning-omp/en/catalog-management.md

 ### Select Featured and New Release entries

-In Catalog > All Monographs you will see checkboxes beside each catalog entry that will allow you to designate it as a Featured Entry or a New release.
+In Catalog > All Monographs you will see checkboxes beside each catalog entry that will allow you to designate it as a Featured Entry or a New Release.

 ![](./assets/learning-omp3.2-catalog-management-featured.png)